Promote a congress

 Post-event follow-up

-Thank you and feedback: Send personalised thank you messages to all participants, sponsors, and volunteers.
+Thank you and feedback: Send personalised thank you messages to all particpants, sponsors, and volunteers.
 Ask participants for feedback and potential future improvements.

-By implementing these strategies, your club can effectively promote its congress and maximize participation.
-Remember, successful promotion is an ongoing process that starts well before the event and continues even after it concludes.
+By implementing these strategies, your club can effectively promote its congress and maximise particpation.
+Remember: a successful promotion is an ongoing process that starts well before the event and continues even after it concludes.